-Electronic signatures facilitate faster and more secure document signing, with the flexibility to choose the option that is most efficient for each organization, department, or project.
-The U.S. Electronic Signatures in Global and National Commerce (ESIGN) Act in 2000 legislated that electronic signatures are legal in every state and U.S. territory where federal law applies.
-Where federal law does not apply, most U.S. states have adopted the Uniform Electronic Transactions Act (UETA).
+Electronic signatures facilitate faster and more secure document signing for the public and private sector, with the flexibility to choose the option that is most efficient for each organization, department, or project.
+With the passage of the United States (U.S.) Electronic Signatures in Global and National Commerce (ESIGN) Act in 2000, electronic signatures became legal in every state and U.S. territory where federal law applies.
+When federal law does not apply, most U.S. states have adopted the Uniform Electronic Transactions Act (UETA).

-In the United States, there are two primary types of electronic signatures:
+In the U.S., there are two primary types of electronic signatures:

 - Electronic signature (e-signature) refers to any electronic process that indicates acceptance of an agreement or record.
-Most electronic signature solutions in the United States fall into this broad category.
+Most electronic signature solutions in the U.S. fall into this broad category.
 Electronic signatures use a wide variety of common electronic authentication methods to verify signer identity, such as email, corporate ID, password protection, or a PIN sent to a mobile phone.
-Proof of signing is demonstrated via a secured process that often includes an audit trail and a final tamper-evident digital certificate embedded into the completed signed document. - Digital signature uses a digital certificate from a trust service provider (TSP), such as a certificate authority (CA), to authenticate a signer's identity.
-The digital certificates demonstrate proof of signing by binding the digital certificate associated with each signature to the document using encryption.
+Proof of signing is demonstrated via a secured process that often includes an audit trail and a final tamper-evident digital certificate embedded into the completed signed document. - Digital signature uses a certificate-based digital ID to authenticate a signer's identity.
+Certificates used in digital signatures are usually issued by a certificate authority (CA) and demonstrate proof of signing by binding the digital certificate associated with each signature to the document using encryption.